pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-09-13-fun-with-haskell.md

 ```

 This was a quick summary of some interesting programming ideas that I've seen in Haskell so far.
-Although I know I've barely scratched the surface here.
-I'm yet to study more advanced concepts like monads, typeclasses, monoids & dealing with laziness.
+Although I know I've barely scratched the surface here, I'm yet to study more advanced concepts like monads, typeclasses, monoids & dealing with laziness.
 I'll try & share my learnings of these topics as I go along.

+***

-If you're interested in functional programming, I'll highly recommend the [Programming Languages](https://www.coursera.org/learn/programming-languages) MOOC by Prof Dan Grossman.
+**PS** - If you're interested in functional programming, I'll highly recommend the [Programming Languages](https://www.coursera.org/learn/programming-languages) MOOC by Prof Dan Grossman.
 While the course uses Standard ML to teach statically typed functional programming (Part A), most concepts were taught in such a generalized manner that I could easily apply them to Haskell as well !!